MurtadhaInit/dotfiles/Notes.md

 - Explore rsync, rclone, btop, ncdu

-- How we we replicate `brew unlink` for installing conflicting formulae?
+- How do we replicate `brew unlink` for installing conflicting formulae?

-- Find a way of securely backing up everything SSH, and manage Github keys in a better way + explore changing SSH port for homelab server
+- Find a way of securely backing up everything SSH, and explore changing SSH port for homelab server.

 ## Notes about the operation of dotbot